 Cool… so ummmmm, how do I deal with that crap.

 - Keeping a food journal will also help to keep yourself accountable.
-Try writing all of you meals down in a notebook or on one of the many great websites like FitDay or The Daily Plate.
-Hell, you can even turn in your food log to me if you’d like.
+Try writing all of your meals down in a notebook or on one of the many great websites like FitDay or The Daily Plate.
 Don’t forget to log the water you are drinking, sleep, and stress that may be occurring in your life at the same time.
 You may find that the transition into your new nutrition plan is not the cause of your fatigue.
-Maybe you have only been sleeping a few hours or have some work related stress.
+Maybe you have only been sleeping a few hours or have some work-related stress.
 It is also a great resource for you to look back on to serve as motivation to how you overcame challenges.

 - Take-er easy man, taker-er easy So you are a little fatigued, having trouble recovering from strength workouts or sprinting sessions.
 Tapper back the volume a little bit until your body has transitioned into the Paleo or lower carbohydrate swing of things.
 I know you crossfitters out there are shaking your heads and saying “yeah right dude!”
 But trust me, as a crossfitter myself you don’t have to rest completely.
 Maybe just do 3 rounds instead of 5, work at 80% intensity instead of 100%.
 If you are not a crossfitter but more of a general weightlifter or runner you can tapper those back as well, a few less sets, a couple less miles.
 Maybe just take an extra day of rest.